 At Azeal Dermatology Institute in Boulder, CO, we’re incredibly fortunate to have talented dermatologists who are well-versed in a variety of skin disorders, one of them being molluscum.
 If you suffer from molluscum, it’s important you understand how you get it, how you treat it, and who can treat it.
 Learn more about this skin disorder and be sure to schedule an appointment with our Boulder dermatologists to see how we can help you!

-What is molluscum?
+What is Molluscum?

 Molluscum is classified as a skin disorder that shows up as small, but painless, bumps which may cause itching.
 Once scratched, the bumps are likely to spread to surrounding skin.
 It tends to affect all ranges of individuals.
-It doesn’t matter your age, gender or ethnicity.
+It doesn’t matter your age, gender, or ethnicity.
 Molluscum only cares about attacking healthy skin cells.

-How is it treated?
+How is it Treated?

-The symptoms are easy to spot.
-Small bumps that may be irritating and itchy, however, they’re painless
+- Small bumps that may be irritating and itchy, however, they’re painless

 - Can be easily removed by scratching or rubbing

 - Usually appear on armpits, arms, neck, face, and the tops of the hand in children

 If you notice any of these symptoms, you will want to schedule an appointment with our Boulder dermatologist.
 This is a contagious skin disorder and should be treated as soon as possible.
 To learn more about molluscum, or if you think you have the skin disorder, we highly recommend you contact our dermatologists in Boulder right away!
 Our skilled team will be able to help you diagnose and treat your molluscum.